 The cruise proved to be a frustrating and challenging experience for many reasons, which I detail in my article, The Ultimate Gluten-Free Cruise Survival Guide.

 During that infamous cruise, I struggled to find gluten-free food.
 I grew tired of explaining my dietary needs three times per day.
 I hated having to preorder every meal.
+(Update: Carnival no longer requires gluten-free guests to pre-order meals and now offers a dedicated gluten-free menu every night.)
 And I became frustrated having to wait to be served long after the rest of my family had downed dessert.

 During this 2016 cruise, I cried.
 I may have even exchanged heated words with one of the head chefs, which sent the entire dining staff into a tizzy.
 I guess cruise staff aren’t used to getting into heated discussions with passengers.

 After what is now known as Teargate, the staff began to over-accommodate me.
 And, of course, I received a lot of special attention, which I didn’t want.
 I just wanted to enjoy my vacation like everyone else.

 While I swore off cruises for the foreseeable future, I could have never predicted that a new company, Celiac Cruise, would come up the ranks that would change my whole take on cruises.